Mayon

 The volcano with its surrounding landscape was declared a national park on July 20, 1938, the first in the nation.
 It was reclassified as a natural park and renamed the Mayon Volcano Natural Park in 2000.
 It is the centerpiece of the Albay Biosphere Reserve, declared by UNESCO in 2016, and is currently being nominated as a World Heritage Site.

 Mayon is the most active volcano in the Philippines, and its activity is regularly monitored by the Philippine Institute of Volcanology and Seismology (PHIVOLCS) from their provincial headquarters on Ligñon Hill, about 12 km from the summit.

 Geography

 Mayon is the main landmark and highest point of the province of Albay and the whole Bicol Region in the Philippines, rising 2463 m from the shores of Albay Gulf about 10 km away.
 The volcano is geographically shared by the eight cities and municipalities of Legazpi, Daraga, Camalig, Guinobatan, Ligao, Tabaco, Malilipot, and Santo Domingo (clockwise from Legazpi), which divide the cone like slices of a pie when viewing a map of their political boundaries.

 Geology

 Mayon is a classic stratovolcano with a small central summit crater.
-It is one of the world's most symmetric volcanic cones.
+It is one of the world's most symmetrical volcanic cones.